Mexican Air Force: Recent times

-On September 16, 1995, after more than 30 yearly military parade flights without incidents, an F-5E collided in mid-air with three Lockheed T-33s during the parade for the Independence of Mexico.
+After more than 30 yearly military parade flights without incidents, an F-5E collided in mid-air with three Lockheed T-33s on the Air-military parade accident on September 16, 1995.
 All aircraft were lost and a total of 10 deaths occurred.
 Since then, for safety reasons, military parade flyovers in Mexico have been smaller in participation.

 In 2004, the Mexican Air Force recorded a UFO sighting over southern Campeche.

 In 2007, after more than 45 years in service, the last operational T-33s were retired.
-In 2012, the F-5 fighter jets had their 30th anniversary in Mexican Air Force service.
-Due to high operating costs, lack of parts, and the extreme age of the aircraft, the Mexican Air Force retired all but 3 F-5s in late 2017.
+In 2012, the supersonic F-5 fighter jets had their 30th anniversary in Mexican Air Force service.
+Due to high operating costs, lack of parts, and the extreme age of the aircraft, the Mexican Air Force retired all but three F-5s in late 2017.
 In early 2019, the Mexican Air Force received repaired engines for their F-5 fighters, as part of an effort to return a handful of the aircraft to operational status.
+In early 2023, restoration work on F-5 airframes has begun with the intention to have a total of at least nine F-5s in active service.

-Because of the ongoing Mexican Drug War, increasing importance has been placed on acquiring airborne surveillance platforms, UAVs, light attack aircraft, helicopters and rapid troop transports.
+Because of the ongoing Mexican drug war, increasing importance has been placed on acquiring airborne surveillance platforms, UAVs, light attack aircraft, helicopters and rapid troop transports.

 On 21 February 2021, a Learjet 45XR operated by the Mexican Air Force crashed while taking off from El Lencero Airport in Veracruz, killing all six people on board.

-Structure

-A national commander under the orders of the Secretary of National Defense is in charge of the Mexican Air Force.
-The second-in-command is the Air Force Chief of Staff, who supervises a Deputy Chief of Operations and a Deputy Chief of Management.
+Territorial organization

+Air Force Regions

+Air Force Regions (Región Aérea) are the airspaces over one or more contiguous Zones or federal entities.
+In each Air Region, the Air Force provides security and defense, and address internal security matters in coordination with other Armed Forces or any federal institution.
+Each Air Region is composed of Headquarters, Air Force Bases, Air Force Stations, and other organizations.
 The Air Force divides the country's territory into four regions: Northwestern (Mexicali, Baja California), Northeastern (Chihuahua, Chihuahua), Central (Mexico City) and Southeastern (Tuxtla Gutiérrez, Chiapas); each region is commanded by a general.
 The regional headquarters are in charge of 18 air bases across the country: